sanqbear/kc-api-server/wiki/rbac.md

 ### Logic Flow

-1. **Sysadmin Bypass**: If the user has the `sysadmin` role, the request is allowed immediately without further checks.
+1. **Full Access Bypass**: If the user has the `full_access` role, the request is allowed immediately without further checks.

 2. **Path Matching**: Uses `chi.RouteContext(r.Context()).RoutePattern()` to get the registered route pattern (e.g., `/users/{id}`) instead of the raw URL path.